-Any existing gravity load-carrying structural element for which an addition and its related alterations cause an increase in design gravity load of more than 5-10 percent shall be strengthened, supplemented, replaced or otherwise altered as needed to carry the increased gravity load required by the International Building Code for new structures.
+Any existing gravity load-carrying structural element for which an addition and its related alterations cause an increase in design gravity load of more than 5 10 percent shall be strengthened, supplemented, replaced or otherwise altered as needed to carry the increased gravity load required by the International Building Code for new structures.
 Any existing gravity load-carrying structural element whose gravity load carrying capacity is decreased shall be considered an altered element subject to the requirements of Section 403.3.
-Any existing element that will form part of the lateral load path for any part of the addition shall be considered an existing lateral load-carrying structural element subject to the requirements of Section 402.4.
+Any existing element that will form part of the lateral load path for any part of the addition shall be considered an existing lateral load carrying structures of Section 402.4.